prosif/foo/Notes.md

 07/26/15 It would be cool to bind a key to a debug utility.
 Pressing (Z) would console.log the value to debug!
 Combined with pause it could be really powerful

+07/26/15 Bullet upgrades could allow for larger bullets which pass through more enemies